Charles Marchant Stevenson III was born to Mildred and Charles Stevenson II on August 29, 1927 in Washington, D.C.

 Stevenson expressed his love for theatre both onstage as an talented actor and behind the scenes, directing plays and designing opulent sets for productions at the Mendocino Art Center's Helen Schoeni Theatre and for the Gloriana Opera Company.

 In 1989, while working on sets for the Gloriana Opera Company production of "Peter Pan", Stevenson met gifted young Mendocino painter Matt Leach.
-Together they completed the sets for "Peter Pan" and designed a poster for the show.
+Together they completed the "Peter Pan" sets, and designed the show's poster.
 Leach had deep admiration and respect for Stevenson and his work; Stevenson saw something of himself in the creative energy and dedication of the younger artist.
-They continued their artistic collaboration and soon, at Stevenson's invitation they formed Stevenson/Leach Studios (Paris, London, New York, Mendocino).
+They continued their artistic collaboration and soon, at Stevenson's invitation, they formed Stevenson/Leach Studios (Paris, London, New York, Mendocino).

 Stevenson/Leach Studios produced spectacular work, including a series of large double-sided painted screens, including the award-winning "Mendocino Afterglow".